Windows Release Notes

 Important: Use EKB KB5027397 to update to Windows 11, version 23H2.

-■ [Secure Boot] With this update, Windows quality updates include a broad set of targeting data that identifies devices and their ability to receive new Secure Boot certificates.
-Devices will receive the new certificates only after they show sufficient successful update signals, which helps ensures a safe and phased rollout.
+- With this update, Windows quality updates include additional high confidence device targeting data, increasing coverage of devices eligible to automatically receive new Secure Boot certificates.
+Devices receive the new certificates only after demonstrating sufficient successful update signals, maintaining a controlled and phased rollout.

 If you've already installed previous updates, your device will download and install only the new updates included in this package.